Entrepreneurial Outsourcing: Operating Like the Big Guys

 Mason Kauffman, Founder and Chairman, The World Logistics Organization

-In 1994, when I launched Accuship.com, Inc., I had no other employees or investors so I quickly learned how to operate creatively and efficiently.
-To be successful, I had to evolve from doing everything myself to relying on strategic outsourcing partners.
-Achieving that goal enabled me to focus on my core business instead of just working harder.
+In 1994, when I started Accuship.com, Inc., I had no other employees or investors so I quickly had to learn how to operate as creatively and efficiently as possible.
+To be successful, I had to evolve from doing everything myself to relying on strategic outsource partners.
+Once I achieved this goal, I was able to focus on my core business as opposed to just working harder.
 Other entrepreneurial companies can follow this same formula.
 Let me share what I learned.

-In the past, only large corporations like Microsoft or Wal-Mart took advantage of strategic outsourcing opportunities.
-Microsoft focuses on its core business of software development and outsources processes such as manufacturing and distribution.
-Likewise, Wal-Mart doesn't make the products it sells, sticking instead to its core competencies of purchasing, retailing, and distribution.
+In the past, yours had to be a major company like Microsoft or Wal-Mart to take advantage of strategic outsourcing opportunities.
+Microsoft has been wise to focus on its core business of software development while outsourcing processes such as manufacturing and distribution.
+Likewise, Wal-Mart doesn’t make any of the products it sells, sticking instead to its core competencies of purchasing, retailing, and distribution.

-Today's collaborative technologies empower growing, entrepreneurial companies to benefit from strategic outsourcing just like the "big guys."
-Benefits include capital expenditure control, increased efficiency, labor cost reduction, speed to market, core business focus, competitive advantage, and risk avoidance.
-The result: Smaller companies can be more efficient and profitable.
+Today’s collaborative technologies have now empowered entrepreneurial companies to benefit from the same strategic outsourcing benefits that used to be exclusive to the "big guys."
+These include capital expenditure control, increased efficiency, labor cost reduction, speed to market, core business focus, competitive advantage, and risk avoidance.
+The result is that smaller companies can be more efficient and make more money.

 Determine Your Core

-Outsourcing has become such a common part of today's business environment that most entrepreneurial companies don't even realize how much they already do.
+Outsourcing has become such a common part of today’s business environment that most entrepreneurial companies don’t even realize how much they are already outsourcing.

-The more obvious were renting to avoid facility costs and maintenance, telecommunication services (voice, email, Internet), and computer equipment and software support.
-But there were others as well.
+I started with the more obvious outsourcing solutions, such as renting to avoid facility costs and maintenance, telecommunication services (voice, email, Internet), and computer equipment and software support, but my analysis quickly grew.

-Over time Accuship implemented outsourcing for accounting, payroll, marketing, public relations, advertising, telemarketing and sales support, switchboard support, data entry, system development and programming, data center, IT backup and recovery services, Web design and hosting, IT maintenance (hardware, upgrades, virus, and spam control), human resources and recruitment, procurement, and legal counsel.
+Over time Accuship implemented outsourcing options for accounting, payroll, marketing, public relations, advertising, telemarketing and sales support, switchboard support, data entry, system development and programming, data center, IT backup and recovery services, IT Web design and hosting, IT maintenance (hardware, upgrades, virus, and spam control), human relations and recruitment, procurement, and legal expertise.

-My next discovery was outsourcing consolidation sites such as Guru.com and Elance.com.
-These helpful sites provide access to expertise from about 10,000 professionals in more than 100 specialized fields, including graphic design and multimedia presentations, engineering, sales and marketing, writing and translation, and more.
+I then discovered outsourcing consolidation sites, such as Guru.com and Elance.com, which provide access to specialist and expert help from about 10,000 professionals in more than 100 specialized fields.
+These help small businesses with such services as graphic design and multimedia presentations, engineering, sales and marketing, writing and translation, and more.

-I do practice what I preach.
-My entrepreneurial enterprise, Accuship, is an online service that enables companies to save an average of 20 percent on shipping.
-Our service enables companies to shop efficiently for the best services and rates from all major carriers.
+I believe in practicing what I preach.
+My entrepreneurial enterprise, Accuship, is an online service that enables companies to save an average of 20 percent on shipping costs by providing the ability to shop online for the best possible services and rates for all major carriers.

 Manage Your Outsourced Services

-What's next?
-After forming my first two companies, I've come full circle.
-Now that my management team handles day-to-day operations I am developing my third business, The World Logistics Organization, which I think will be even more successful.
+What’s next?
+After forming my first two companies, I now have come full circle.
+As I pass over the day-to-day operations of Accuship to my management team, I am developing my third business— The World Logistics Organization—that I think will be even more successful.
 I plan to do it by going back to my outsourcing roots.

-My new venture will build on my core industry connections and the technology infrastructure I put together at Accuship.
-Through outsourcing, I have linked literally 1,000 "best in class" consultants, services, and technologies to create a global network that provides clients with the best source to meet all their logistics needs.
+My new logistics venture will build on my core industry connections and the technology infrastructure I put together at Accuship.
+Today I’m technically a company with one employee.
+That said, through outsourcing, I have linked literally 1,000 "best in class" consultants, services, and technologies, creating a global network to provide clients with the best source to meet all their logistics needs.

-Based on my experience, I believe that all entrepreneurial companies ought to review every business process they have to determine if today's new outsourcing solutions can enhance the bottom line.
+To remain competitive in today’s economy, I believe all entrepreneurial companies, both large and small, are well advised to review each current and new business process to determine if today’s new outsourcing solutions can enhance their bottom line.